byronmansfield/dotvim/README.md

 ## About

 This is to help me keep all my computers synced and also to add some history tracking in case I need to revert.
 I am also using this as a way to leave notes for myself on setting it up every time I need to set up a new computer, and save myself time from googling around.
-Take what you like, contribute if you like
-	myself time from googling around.
 Take what you like, contribute if you like (please send PR's).
 Right now I'd say that most of this is set up for OS X + iTerm2 with Tmux.
 I've started using Ubuntu more and have slowly started adding things that make it compatible with both.

 ## Current Feature Highlights